virtual-puppet-project/website/README.md

 # virtual-puppet-project-website

-The source code for the Virtual Puppet Project (VPupPr) website.</br>
+The source code for the Virtual Puppet Project (VPupPr) website.

 Website features extra documentation and help for the [Virtual Puppet Project (VPuppr)](https://github.com/virtual-puppet-project/vpuppr)